 - Focus on your oral hygiene routine.
 Brush your teeth for two full minutes twice daily, and be sure to clean between your teeth with floss or other interdental devices once per day.
 Also, make sure to use the proper brushing technique to clean your entire mouth.

 - Freshen up between cleanings.
 Keep a mouthwash on hand to fight bacteria and freshen your breath between cleanings.
 Ask your dental professional which mouthwash they recommend to make dry mouth worse.
 Chewing sugar-free gum can also be of help when it comes to removing food debris and fixing bad breath.

 - Keep an eye on gum and tooth health.
 Because face mask mouth does increase your chances of infection, watch out for sensitive gums and teeth.
-If you notice any pain, discoloration, tenderness, or bleeding, see your dentist as soon as you can for treatment.
+If you notice any pain, discoloration, tenderness, or bleeding, see your dentist near me as soon as you can for treatment.

 - Stay hydrated.
 Drink plenty of water, and not sugary drinks, throughout the day to prevent xerostomia (dry mouth).
 Also, be sure to limit coffee and alcohol consumption, both of which can cause dehydration.

 - Use a clean mask.
 Regularly clean or replace your mask to help prevent bacterial growth.
 The CDC does recommend washing your mask daily or throwing your mask out after each use.